Nonprofit Grant Writing: How to Secure Grants for Your Cause

 - Use familiar, concrete words.
 Avoid pretension and unhelpful jargon as these can bog down the reader.

 - Limit sentences to a single idea.
 Choose several short sentences over a single overly complex one.
-Quick and simple sentences are easier to follow.

-- Write in active voice.
+- Write in “active” voice.
 Active voice is when the subject performs the action.
 For example, “The Board approved the request,” not “The request was approved by the Board.”

 - Organize using signposts.
 Use headings, lists, and bullet points to help the reader navigate your ideas.